What are brownfields?

 Where are brownfields located?

-Brownfields can be found in every type of municipality, from remote rural municipalities to large cities.
+Brownfields can be found in every type of municipality, from remote counties to large cities.
 Municipalities who responded to AUMA’s Brownfield Impact Assessment report indicated that the most common location of brownfields is downtown or on main streets, which means that they are highly visible and detract from community appeal and economic development.
 Brownfields can also be found in other business areas, industrial zones, manufacturing districts, and even residential areas, where they drive away other activity and reduce the value of surrounding properties.

 Respondents to AUMA's Brownfield Impact Assessment were asked where brownfields are located in their municipalities.